bsaund/musicbox/README.md

 # Musicbox
 This is my raspberry pi musicbox.
 It allows me to play my local music (e.g. mp3s) on a bluetooth speaker by scanning a barcode in a physical binder of my music.
 As a backup, there is a web interface.

+This musicbox is built on mopidy, and therefore could be adapted to all of the mopdiy plugins and websites.

 # Setup
 ## Overview
 1. [Set up raspbian](#set-up-raspbian)